miniwinwm/miniwinwm/README.md

 EasyBMP is a Windows .bmp library that is used by BMPConv24Colour and BMPConvMono tools.

 FontEncoder is a tool that takes a TrueType font file and converts it to a C99 source code file.
 Builds for Linux.
 Pre-built for Windows.

-MiniWin contains the MiniWin window manager source code in C99.
-Builds for Windows, Linux and embedded devices.

-MiniWinFile is an example application.
-Builds for Windows and Linux simulators and embedded platforms.

-MiniWinFixedWindows is an example application.
-Builds for Windows and Linux simulators and embedded platforms.

-MiniWinFreeRTOS is an example application.
-Builds for Windows and Linux simulators and embedded platforms.

-MiniWinSimple is an example appliocation.
-Builds for Windows and Linux simulators and embedded platforms.

-MiniWinTest is an example appliocation.
-Builds for Windows and Linux simulators and embedded platforms.

-MiniWinTTFonts is an example appliocation.
-Builds for Windows and Linux simulators and embedded platforms.